hschallh/wordle-converter/README.md

 1. Paste your results into the first text box.
 2. Select the new emoji for each letter type.
-3. Click "Share" to copy the new result to your keyboard.
+3. Click "Copy" to copy the new result to your clipboard.

 Feel free to [ask questions or submit issues here](https://github.com/hschallh/wordle-converter/issues).